 All of these structural definitions include identifying the resources needed (people, money, etc.) to make the PLAN happen.

-As each client’s needs are unique, our PLAN solutions are customized for the needs of the particular client.
+This process underpins our Business Algebra™ services; however, many of our clients’ needs are unique, so our PLAN solutions are, where appropriate, customized for the needs of a particular client.

-As a full-service management consulting business, remaining involved with our clients during the EXECUTE stage is core to our mission – but what does remaining involved mean to our clients?
+As a full-service management consulting business, remaining involved with our clients during the EXECUTE stage is core to our mission and services – but what does remaining involved mean to our clients?

 - Project Management – Managing a specific project